 You can see how in order to have a strong point of view for your audience, you need to be super clear on WHO your audience is, and what they are struggling with.

-If you’re not clear on that yet, enter your name and email below to help you get mega clear about who you help and what they need to hear from you!
+If you’re not clear on that yet, enter your name and email below to get my free niching guide, to help you get mega clear about who you help and what they need to hear from you!

 Here are some questions to help you pull out your point of view: